fl101/awardfares-blog/_posts/2023-05-18-aadvantage-guide.md

 ---
 layout: post
-title: "How To Find AAdvantage Awards in 2023"
+title: "How To Find AAdvantage Awards In 2023"
 tags: [Guide]
 author: Germán
 image: /assets/img/aadvantage-guide/cover.webp
-hidden: true
+hidden: false
 hide_image_in_post: false
 ---

 AAdvantage is one of the world’s largest, most reputable frequent flyer programs.
-In April 2023, the AAdvantage Award Chart was simplified, reducing the number of award zones reduced from 10 to just 4!
+In April 2023, the AAdvantage Award Chart was simplified, reducing the number of award zones from 10 to just 4!

-In addition, the new award chart is dynamic, making it harder to find **good award redemptions**, but hey, were are here to help.
+In addition, the new award chart is dynamic, making it harder to find **good award redemptions**, but hey, we are here to help.
 In this post, we’ll show you how to find AAdvantage award flights in no time using AwarFares, the world’s fastest award flight search engine.

 Let’s get started!